 Then you layer in your favorite ice cream flavors and freeze.
 Decorate with whipped cream and candies and your done.
 Who wouldn’t want a slice of this?!
 (Click here for recipe and directions for this Kit Kat Ice Cream Cake)

 Got a Cookie Monster with a birthday?
 Ditch the cake and make a super easy cookie cake.
 You can bake your own cookies or buy them.
 This cake is ridiculously easy to assemble.
 You start by alternating layers of your favorite cookie with frosting or icing until you have a nice mountain of cookies, then refrigerate.

 Your guests can either pull off one cookie serving at a time, or if you are using thinner, softer cookies, just slice into it as you would a normal cake.
 I got the idea for this gem from my friend Diane.

 You can bake a simple sheet cake in a 9×13 pyrex dish or an even larger baking pan (thank you, Michael’s and the 40% off coupon!).
 I like using a rectangular cake when I have a massive crowd to feed.
 Sheet cakes can be boring, especially if you aren’t patient enough to decorate it with a piping bag.
 So use props.

 I made the above woodland themed cake for my niece’s baby boy’s first birthday.
 Cute plastic toy animals, a homemade bunting cake topper and some rosemary and this cake was super to recreate.
-For directions and free printable for this woodland themed cake pictured below, click here.
+Click here for the directions and free printable for this woodland themed cake pictured above.